GetStream/stream-chat-swift/docusaurus/docs/iOS/controllers/controllers-overview.md

 ie. a channel controller needs to watch a channel before it's delegate can receive calls.

-The `synchronize` can be used as a fire and forget method but it is recommended to pass a completion block to handle error cases as well.
+It's a best practice to pass synchronize a completion block to handle error cases.
+However, error handling is optional and you can use synchronize as a fire and forget method.

 ```swift
     /// ...